iDhaval/TableCellDynamicHeight/README.md

 # TableCellDynamicHeight

-This is an example of dynamic height of UITableViewCell.
+This is an example of dynamic height of UITableViewCell for this [StackOverflow Answer](http://stackoverflow.com/questions/30494702/dynamic-height-issue-for-uitableview-cells-swift/30497510#30497510).

 ## Requirements